Audit-It-in/Audit-it/docs/prd/30-Data-and-Integration.md

     ca.username as ca_username,
     ca_state.name as ca_state_name,
     ca_district.name as ca_district_name,
-    -- Customer Profile Details (if available)
     customer.first_name as customer_first_name,
     customer.last_name as customer_last_name,
     customer.profile_picture_url as customer_profile_picture,
-    -- Specialization Details
     ARRAY(
-        SELECT s.name
-        FROM specializations s
+        SELECT s.name FROM specializations s
         WHERE s.code = cr.service_needed
     ) as service_specialization_names,
-    -- Additional computed fields
-    CASE
-        WHEN cr.replied_at IS NOT NULL THEN
-            EXTRACT(EPOCH FROM (cr.replied_at - cr.created_at)) / 3600
+    CASE WHEN cr.replied_at IS NOT NULL THEN EXTRACT(EPOCH FROM (cr.replied_at - cr.created_at)) / 3600 END as response_time_hours,
-        ELSE NULL
-    END as response_time_hours,
-    -- Urgency priority for sorting (urgent=4, high=3, medium=2, low=1)
     CASE cr.urgency
         WHEN 'urgent' THEN 4
         WHEN 'high' THEN 3